HomeGuidesMemory & learning

 Card quality

-Precise questions + short verifiable answers outperform broad, overloaded cards.
+Precise prompts and short verifiable answers outperform broad cards.

 Flashcards in context